typescriptlibs/tsl-mastodon-api/README.md

 TypeScript Library for the Mastodon API
 =======================================

-This is a TypeScript-optimized library to access a Mastodon server.
+TypeScript library to access a Mastodon server from front-end and back-end environments.